spring-guides/gs-spring-boot/README.md

 viewControllerHandlerMapping
 ```

-There is little change from the previous output, except there is no longer a `tomcatEmbeddedServletContainerFactory`.
+Little changes from the previous output, except there is no longer a `tomcatEmbeddedServletContainerFactory`.
 Instead, there is a new `jettyEmbeddedServletContainer`.

 There is also the `multipartConfigElement` you added.
 But along with it came a `multipartResolver` [courtesy of Spring Boot](https://github.com/SpringSource/spring-boot/blob/master/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/web/MultipartAutoConfiguration.java), a bean recommended to support file uploads with Spring MVC.

-Other than that, everything else appears the same, as it should be.
-Most the beans listed above provide Spring MVC's production-grade features.
-Just swapping one part, the servlet container, and adding upload support shouldn't cause a system wide ripple.
+Otherwise, everything is the same, as it should be.
+Most beans listed above provide Spring MVC's production-grade features.
+Simply swapping one part, the servlet container, and adding upload support shouldn't cause a system-wide ripple.

-Adding consumer-grade services
+Add consumer-grade services
 ------------------------------
-If you are building a web site for your business, there are probably some management services you are thinking about adding.
-Spring Boot provides several out of the box with its [actuator module][spring-boot-actuator] like health, audits, beans, and more.
+If you are building a web site for your business, you probably need to add some management services.
+Spring Boot provides several out of the box with its [actuator module][spring-boot-actuator], such as health, audits, beans, and more.

 Add this to your pom.xml:
 ```xml